AdobeDocs/commerce-channels.en/help/channel-manager/complete-sales-channel-store-setup.md

 ---
-title: Complete channel setup
+title: Complete Channel Setup
 description: 'After creating the sales channel that connects a [!DNL Commerce] Store view to [!DNL Walmart Marketplace], open the channel and complete the channel configuration.
 Then, start the process to add products, manage listings, inventory, pricing, and orders from [!DNL Channel Manager].'
 exl-id: 12127e3b-55c1-4db6-98b2-6dc8bdaae139
 ---
-# Complete sales channel setup
+# Complete Sales Channel Setup

 After you connect a [!DNL Commerce] store to [!DNL Walmart Marketplace], complete store setup from the [!DNL Channel Manager] home page.